AnthonySarmiento1/SOCDefenseLab/README.md

   <img src="https://imgur.com/GkvD1OS.png"/>

    <p align="center">
-To easily install this newly generated C2 payload from your Linux VM to your Windows VM, start a temporary web server using Python.
-Exit sliver and run this command:
+To easily install this newly generated C2 payload from your Linux VM to your Windows VM, it's possible to use a temporary web server using Python.
+Exit sliver and run this command in the terminal:
 <li><code> python3 -m http.server 80 </code></li>
 <p align="center">
 Open up your Windows VM and download your C2 payload from that temporary web server by opening up an Administrative PowerShell console, and using this command: